-In order to provide this new open space, significant funding will need to be identified to acquire, develop, and maintain the space.
-One source of funds would be impact fees or direct contributions from new development.
-New residential development directly impacts the existing park sites with its influx of new residents, therefore new residential development will be required to either pay directly into a fund to acquire new open space.
+In order to provide these new open spaces, significant funding will need to be identified to acquire, develop, and maintain this new park.
+One source of funds is to require that new residential development contribute to the acquisition of a new park.
+New residential development directly impacts the existing park sites with its influx of new residents; therefore new residential development will be required to either pay directly into a fund to acquire new open space.
 Commercial development also directly impacts existing park sites, with workers, shoppers and others needing places to eat lunch and take a break outside.
-Existing requirements in the Mission for commercial development establish a minimum amount of open space to be provided on-site, or project sponsors may elect to pay an in-lieu fee.
-Because these fees are low, project sponsors often elect to pay the fee.
-This Plan proposes to maintain the current requirements for commercial development to provide adequate, usable open space, but increase the in-lieu fee if project sponsors choose not to provide this space.
-This in-lieu fee will be used to provide publicly accessible open space.
-The policies to address the objective above are as follows:
+This Plan also proposes to charge an impact fee for commercial development to cover the impact of proposed commercial development.
+The policies to address the objective outlined above are as follows:

-POLICY 5.1.1 Identify opportunities to create new public parks and open spaces and provide at least one new public park or open space serving the Mission.
-POLICY 5.1.2 Require new residential and commercial development to contribute to the creation of public open space.
-OBJECTIVE 5.2 ENSURE THAT NEW DEVELOPMENT INCLUDES HIGH QUALITY, PRIVATE OPEN SPACE In addition to the publicly accessible open space requirements, another tool for making the Mission greener is to require additional private open space.
+POLICY 5.1.1 Identify opportunities to create new public parks and open spaces and provide at least one new public park or open space serving the Show-place / Potrero.
+POLICY 5.1.2 Require new residential development and commercial development to provide, or contribute to the creation of publicly accessible open space.
+OBJECTIVE 5.2 ENSURE THAT NEW DEVELOPMENT INCLUDES HIGH QUALITY PRIVATE OPEN SPACE In addition to the publicly accessible open space requirements, another tool for making Showplace Square / Potrero greener is to require additional private open space.
 Currently, residential developments are required to provide open space accessible to residents.
-Because of its more industrial past, this requirement is currently much lower in the Northeast Mission than other parts of the Mission.
-This Plan increases the open space required as part of new developments to be similar to what is currently required in other neighborhoods that allow residential redevelopment.
-Additionally, commercial development is currently required to provide open space in SoMa.
+Because of its industrial past, this requirement is much lower in Showplace Square than other neighborhoods where residential uses are allowed in the city.
+This plan increases the open space required as part of new developments to be similar to what is currently required in other neighborhoods.
+Chapter 5: Streets and Open Space Additionally, commercial development is currently required to provide open space in SoMa.
 These existing requirements establish a minimum amount of open space to be provided on-site, or project sponsors may elect to pay an in-lieu fee.
 Because these fees are low, project sponsors often elect to pay the fee.
-This plan proposes to reexamine the current requirements for commercial development in SoMa to provide adequate, usable open space, and it proposes to expand them and apply them to projects in the Mission.
-In small-scale residential developments in this area, open space is provided as back-yards.
-Currently many of the blocks, especially the alleys and neighborhood commercial streets of Mission and Valencia, have a rear yard pattern similar to many of the residential neighborhoods in the city.
-Taken together in the center of a block, these rear yards provide a sense of visual relief and access to open space in this part of the city.
+This plan proposes to reexamine the current requirements for commercial development in SoMa to provide adequate, usable open space, and it proposes to expand them and apply them to projects in Showplace Square/Potrero.
+The existing pattern of private open space is quite varied in Showplace Square/Potrero.
+Many of the area's recent developments take advantage of their unique site configurations to provide their private open space in ways that best meet the needs of the residents.
+However, the established pattern in residential neighborhoods, including Potrero Hill is to provide the open space in the form of rear yards.
+Taken together these rear yards provide a sense of visual relief and access to open space in this part of the city.
 In areas where the existing pattern is one of rear yards, this pattern should be maintained.
-However, in areas where rear yards do not predominate, new residential developments should provide open space in a manner that best fits the characteristics of the particular site, while still ensuring high quality open space design.
-The quality of the private open space is also being reexamined in the Mission District.
-Currently, open space is often provided as sterile hardscape atop a building's podium.
-By employing the new performance-based evaluation tool, discussed in greater detail in the Built Form section of this Area Plan, required open space will be made greener, more ecologically sustainable, and more enjoyable for residents.
-The policies to address the objective above are as follows:
+However, in areas where rear yards do not predominate, new residential developments should continue to provide open space in a manner that best fits the characteristics of the particular site, while still ensuring high quality open space design.
+The policies to address the objective outlined above are as follows: